lsyiverson/musical-parakeet/README.md

 # musical-parakeet

 ## What's this shit?
 It is very delicious.
 Eat more.
+Haha